jesse-ai/docs/docs/indicators/custom_indicator.md

 -   Mathematical operations involving a NaN will either return a NaN or raise an exception.
 -   Comparisons involving a NaN will return False.

-Whats the reasons for that?
+What's the reasons for that?
 Depending on your calculation you might need N candles from the past.
 Because of that, you won't be able to calculate a value for the indicator at the beginning of your candle data for exactly these N candles.
 To avoid future problems in your strategy or calculations these should be set to  `np.nan` and not zero.
 Imagine a strategy where you enter on this condition `self.indicator_value < self.price`.
-If you would have used zero insted of NaN and the current indicator value couldn't be calculate because of not enough past candle or another problem in your calculation, the condition would be true, even if the real indicator value would be greater or the same as price.
+If you would have used zero insted of NaN and the current indicator value couldn't be calculate because of missing candles from the past or another problem in your calculation, the condition would be True, even if the real indicator value would be greater or the same as price.
 If you used NaN it would return False as explained above.

 ### External libraries for technical indicators and things to be aware of
-There are to kinds of python libraries for technical indicators: Some are Pandas based and some are Numpy based.
+There are mainly two kinds of python libraries for technical indicators: Some are Pandas based and some are Numpy based.
 For performance reasons Jesse uses Numpy.
 #### Talib
 Talib is a perfect match for Jesse as it uses Numpy.
 ```python